ekhiyami/ekhiyami.github.io/_posts/2024-03-01-migration-lens.md

 #### AWS Service
 - **[Integration with AWS Well-Architected Tool in AWS Console](https://aws.amazon.com/blogs/mt/the-migration-well-architected-review-a-mechanism-to-validate-your-migration-for-aws-best-practices/)**
+- Migration Lens is part of the **[Lens Catalog](https://docs.aws.amazon.com/wellarchitected/latest/userguide/lens-catalog.html).
+- Migration Lens is fully integrated in the AWS Migration Hub.
 - **JSON File** – Contains all the content for customers who like to customize it for their standards (available on demand).

 #### Training and Enablement